ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 identified fields MUST be treated as a malformed or incomplete message.
 In particular, redundant length encodings MUST be verified to be self-consistent.

-When a stream carrying capsules terminates cleanly, if the last capsule on the stream was truncated, this MUST be treated as a malformed or incomplete message.
+If a stream carrying capsules terminates cleanly (for example, in HTTP/3 this is defined as receiving a QUIC STREAM frame with the FIN bit set) and the last capsule on the stream was truncated, this MUST be treated as a malformed or incomplete message.

 ## The Capsule-Protocol Header Field {#hdr}